 Linear lerping with the Vector3 lerp method

-When working on a project that involves threejs and a little javaScript, say I am in a situation in which I have an object at one position and I want to translation the object from that one starting position to a new position.
+When working on a project that involves threejs and a little javaScript, I am often in a situation in which I have an object at one position and I want to translation the object from that one starting position to a new end position.
 There are a number of ways of doing that, but in the Vector3 class there is a method that can be used to quickly preform a kind of linear lerp from one point to another that I think I should write a blog post on.

 The Lerp Vector3 class method and what to know first